 Men’s Dress Belts

-A dress belt is designed to be worn with a suit, trouser separates or smart chinos.
-Sophisticated and chic, dress belts are typically 2.5 – 3.5 cm in width and are cut from the finest leather; think cow, calfskin and even crocodile.
+A men’s dress belt is designed to be worn with a suit, trouser separates or smart chinos.
+Sophisticated and chic, dress belts for men are typically 2.5 – 3.5 cm in width and are cut from the finest leather; think cow, calfskin and even crocodile.

 Brown, black, and tan are the best colours – and conveniently complement your favourite pair of dress shoes – and you should avoid quirky belts (much like novelty ties).
 Outlandish belts only draw attention away from a slick suit and well-kept hair.
 For formal occasions and overall best practice, you’ll want to match – as best you can – your shoes and belt together.
 You can match your belt to other accessories too, such as your jewellery or watch, to help you pick between silver or gold-tone.